Cabarrus County Assistance Programs.

 In an emergency, Cabarrus County non-profit agencies, churches, and other groups provide financial help.
 There may be funds to help pay for household bills including rent or mortgages, utilities, food, and others.
 Find how to apply for a grant or other assistance program, such as free medications or energy bill help, below.

 There is an organization, the Cabarrus County Community Foundation, that wants to know that you can always count on them, and your community for support and help.
-Since January, five nonprofits in Cabarrus County, North Carolina have paid out over $250,000 in grants and aid that were received from the Cabarrus Critical Need Response Fund.
+Five nonprofits in Cabarrus County, North Carolina have paid out hundreds of thousands of dollars in grants and financial aid that were received from the Cabarrus Critical Need Response Fund.
 The grants have assisted Cabarrus residents that have been hit hard by the economic crisis.

 The primary goal of the funds provided is to act as a short-term emergency relief program.
 The charities and organizations paying out the grants and disbursing the funds are the Baptist Sharing House, Habitat for Humanity Cabarrus County, the Cooperative Christian Ministry, Salvation Army Concord Corps, and the Mount Pleasant Food Ministry.
 These groups are using the funds specifically to help Cabarrus residents.

 Some of the used for the money to date has been to provide shelter, mortgage and rent help, warmth, utility bill assistance, and free clothing to Cabarrus County residents.

 Habitat for Humanity Cabarrus has received tens of thousands of dollars over the years as well.
 The funds have been paid out to assist residents who are unemployed and can no longer afford their mortgage payments or pay for their rent.
 The money provided by habitat has given families a few more months of mortgage or rent support while they try to find jobs or financial security.
 There are also free home repair grants as well for modification.

 Get heating bill assistance